-Youth F1 racing is designed to transition athletes from entry-level youth ("kids") triathlons into the more challenging draft-legal format, while still providing age-appropriate racing distances.
+Youth F1 racing is designed to introduce entry-level youth athletes to the draft-legal format, while still providing age-appropriate racing distances.
 The purpose of these events is to enable more young athletes to develop competency in the draft-legal race format before they commit to national-caliber Youth Elite or Junior Elite Cup triathlons.
-Athletes between the ages of 13 and 16 are encourage to try-out a Youth F1 race.
+Athletes between the ages of 13 and 16 are encourage to tryout a Youth F1 race.
 Events are comprised of a 200-400 meter swim, a 7-10 kilometer bike, and a 2-2.5 kilometer run.